Comparing sparkling wine flavours

 Sweeter sparkling wines made by the Asti method

-I should mention the sweeter sparkling wines of the Asti region in Italy, Moscato D'Asti DOCG being the best; for most of the wines made in this style, it is the grape that influences the flavour profile more than the production level.
-The wines are produced from the Moscato grape, the only grape considered to smell and taste of grapes.
+I should mention the sweeter sparkling wines of the Asti region in Italy, Moscato D'Asti DOCG being the best; for most of the wines made in this style, as with the tank method, it is the grape that influences the flavour profile more than the production level.
+The wines are produced from the Moscato grape, the only grape considered to smell and taste of grapes. yes, really!
 It's also known as Moscate Bianco or Muscat à Petits Grains.

 The single and short fermentation does play some part in determining their character; fermentation takes place in tanks and only halfway through the process the tank is sealed to stop the carbon dioxide escaping.
 This means that the wines are light in alcohol and body, sweet as some residual sugar remains, fruity - think peach and grapes - and with delicate floral notes.